Leonaaaaaaa/Kitty-Webhook/README.md

 # Kitty Webhook

-A discord webhook that sends a cat photo every minute
+A discord webhook that sends a cat photo every minute because it is funny